A Grover search-based algorithm for the list coloring problem

 We shall now demonstrate the correctness of Algorithm~\ref{algo:oracle-uv}.

 \begin{thm} Algorithm~\ref{algo:oracle-uv} gives a circuit $C$ satisfying (\ref{eq:oracleReq}).
-Further, if the cost of implementing a $k$-controlled NOT operation is $k$, then the cost of $C$ is the smallest among all circuits that can be made using only controlled NOT operations onto the phase flip qubit. \end{thm} \begin{proof} It is sufficient to verify the action of $C$ on the states $\lvert i_1\rangle \lvert i_2\rangle \lvert -\rangle$, where $i_1\in L_u$ and $i_2\in L_v$.
+Further, assuming that the cost of implementing a $k$-controlled NOT operation is k (refer to Remark~\ref{rmk:cost-kCNOT}), the cost of $C$ is the smallest among all circuits that can be made using only controlled NOT operations onto the phase flip qubit. \end{thm} \begin{proof} It is sufficient to verify the action of $C$ on the states $\lvert i_1\rangle \lvert i_2\rangle \lvert -\rangle$, where $i_1< |L_u|$ and $i_2< |L_v|$.
 Notice that a single controlled NOT gate corresponding to a pair $(J,s)$ in $C$ effectively flips the amplitudes of all basis states represented by $\{0,1\}$-strings $x$ of length $j_u+j_v$ for which $x_i=s_i$, $i\in J$.
 In other words, \emph{all} states of the following form are flipped (here $\ast$ denotes a wildcard, and $J=\{j_1,\ldots, j_k\}$, $s=s_1\cdots s_k$):